-Emergency power is provided for a duration of 2 hours by a Detroit Diesel generator located in the generator room in the southeast basement level.
-One 250 gal day tank is located adjacent to the generator and provides the fuel supply.
-Power is provided by this generator to the firefighters' elevator, emergency lighting circuits, including exit signage and fire pumps.
+Emergency power is provided for a duration of 2 hours by a Dorman diesel generator located in the generator room in the southwest corner of the P1 parking level.
+One 250 gal day tank is located adjacent to the generator, provide the fuel supply.

+Power is provided by this generator to the firefighters' elevator and emergency lighting circuits, including exit signage, fire pumps and smoke control equipment.
 The transfer switch is located adjacent to the generator.